dylan-lang/deft/documentation/source/index.rst

 Synopsis: ``deft publish <pacman-catalog-directory>``

-.. note:: For now, until a fully automated solution is implemented, the publish command works by modifying a local copy of the catalog so that you can manually submit a pull request.
-This eliminates a lot of possibilities for making mistakes while editing the catalog by hand.
+.. note:: For now, until a fully automated solution is implemented, the publish command works by modifying a local copy of the `pacman-catalog`_ Git repository and you must manually submit a pull request with the changes.
+In a future release this manual step will be eliminated.

 This command publishes a package associated with the current workspace.
-It searches up from the current directory to find :file:`dylan-package.json`.
-Note that this means you can't be in the root of a multi-package workspace.
-Once you're satisfied that you're ready to release a new version of your package (tests pass, doc updated, etc.) follow these steps:
+It searches up from the current directory to find :file:`dylan-package.json`. *Note that this means you can't be in the root of a multi-package workspace.* Once you're satisfied that you're ready to release a new version of your package (tests pass, doc updated, etc.) follow these steps:

 #.
 Update the ``"version"`` attribute in :file:`dylan-package.json` to be the
     new release's version.